oimoyu/blender_bonex_document/source/additional_constraint.rst

 ② Using additional constraint comes with this addon. "connected" only work for a limited scene, if you want a more option to constraint, use additional constraint function in this addon.

+**Additional constraints are added in batches.
+Pay special attention to the axis of the bones.
+For example: if your bones are obtained by symmetry, then their axis will also be flipped.
+At this time, when adding additional constraints, pay special attention to the axis. direction, if it is indeed flipped, then you need to add constraint separately**

 In rigidbody modify mode
 -------------------------------